 The WG decided early on to work in two parallel Working Teams; Working Team 1 focusing on application fee aspects and Working Team 2 addressing issues regarding which applicants would be entitled to special support and of what nature the support could be.
 Below are the current findings of the two Working Teams.

-The product of these two work teams was combined to produce snapshot that was put out for public comment.
-Working as a single team, the working group member then reviewed and the comments and discussed updates to the recommendations based on the comments received from the review period, both English language and non-English language, and form comment received during the workshop held at the Brussels ICANN meeting.
+The product of these two work teams was combined to produce a snapshot that was posted for public comment.
+Working as a single team, the working group members then reviewed and discussed updates to the recommendations based on the comments received from the public comment period and during the workshop held at the Brussels ICANN meeting.

 Fee Considerations